-(a) Provide development that reflects the design, scale and massing of the local area;

-- (b) Any land previously used for extraction which is no longer required for the concrete batching plant is to be returned to the condition it was prior to the works.
+- (a) Provide development that reflects the design, scale and massing of the local area; - (b) Any land previously used for extraction which is no longer required for the concrete batching plant is to be returned to the condition it was prior to the works.
 Land without development should be enhanced for landscape and ecology; and - (c) Assess Areas of Archaeological Potential and mitigate any adverse impacts on heritage assets, including the Grade 2 Listed Chapel of St John The Baptist Milton and Barn at Milton Manor.

-- (a) Provide sustainable urban drainage making use of the existing topography and natural features of the site where appropriate; - (b) Provide 20% biodiversity net gain, in line with Policy DS21; - (c) Incorporate opportunities for landscape and biodiversity enhancements identified within the Local Character Area F7: Stour Valley West as set out in Canterbury Landscape Character and Biodiversity Appraisal; - (d) Provide significant landscape buffering around the site to
+- 3. Landscape and green infrastructure The green and blue infrastructure - strategy for the site should:(a) Provide sustainable urban drainage making use of the existing topography and natural features of - the site where appropriate; - (b) Provide 20% biodiversity net gain, in line with Policy DS21; - (c) Incorporate opportunities for landscape and biodiversity enhancements identified within the Local Character Area F7: Stour Valley West as set out in Canterbury Landscape Character and Biodiversity Appraisal; - (d) Provide significant landscape buffering around the site to provide visual separation between development and surrounding countryside;

-- provide visual separation between development and surrounding countryside; - (e) Provide habitat, pollinator and ecological connectivity across the site and with the surrounding landscape; and - (f) Conserve or enhance the PRoW network across the site ensuring key views from the network are protected and that the network provides multiple benefits such as being designed as part of green corridors.
+- (e) Provide habitat, pollinator and ecological connectivity across the site and with the surrounding landscape; and - (f) Conserve or enhance the PRoW network across the site ensuring key views from the network are protected and that the network provides multiple benefits such as being designed as part of green corridors.